syncfusion-content/wpf-docs/wpf/PropertyGrid/Virtualization.md

 ![PropertyGrid in the Virtualization mode](Virtualization-images/Virtualization.png)

-N> When Virtualization is enabled, you can only load a set of items in view at a time.
+N> When Virtualization is enabled, only properties that are in viewport will be in loaded state.